georgbuechner/dissonance/README.md

 - C++ compiler:
   Linux: [gcc](https://gcc.gnu.org/) (available in most package managers),
   MacOs: [clang](https://clang.llvm.org/) (available with `brew install clang`)
-- [conan](https://conan.io/) (available most package managers, but also: `pip install conan`)
+- [conan](https://conan.io/) (available in most package managers, but also: `pip install conan`)
 - [aubio](https://github.com/aubio/aubio)

-Aubio can be installed via some package managers:
+Aubio installation:
 - Ubuntu: `sudo apt-get install aubio-tools libaubio-dev libaubio-doc`
-- All others (including MacOs) a `make aubio` step is included in this project, which should work on MacOs and most linux distros.
+- For other linux distros and MacOs a `make aubio` step is included in this project
 - If none of the above is working for you, checkout the official aubio-download page: https://aubio.org/download

 You might also need to install some media libraries to play audio which is not in `.wav` format.
-For this please refer to the [aubio-documentation](https://aubio.org/manual/latest/installing.html#external-libraries).
+So if loading `.mp3` files or other audio-files like `.ogg` is not working for you, please refer to the [aubio-documentation](https://aubio.org/manual/latest/installing.html#external-libraries).
+(However at least `.wav` and `.mp3` should work if the installation was successful)

 ### Installation<a name="install"></a>